rizitis/Quantizing_with_LlamaCpp/README.md

 4. Finaly run script `./quantizing_ai_models.sh`

 5. Just answer questions if needed and wait for results...

+6. If you have success 👊 you can now load your model.gguf using gpt4all app.

 ### NOTE:
 **Warning: Running this script as root is not recommended.**